-Current CVRP Registrants wanting to do, or continue doing, TSA work must complete the requirements by July 30, 2023.
-All future CVRPs wanting to do TSA scope of work after July 30, 2023 must complete the requirements as per the application process.
-The Board of the College has approved a transition period for applicants to meet all the requirements by July 30, 2023 who are currently do TSA work.
+Current CVRP Registrants wanting to do, or continue doing, TSA work must complete the requirements by December 31, 2023.
+All future CVRPs wanting to do TSA scope of work after December 31, 2023 must complete the requirements as per the CVRP TSA application process.
+The Board of the College has approved a transition period for applicants to meet all the requirements by December 31, 2023 who are currently do TSA work.
 All CVRP Registrants wanting to do TSA work must meet the requirements prior to commencing this work as per the College’s scope of practice.

 CVRP TSA eligibility & Application Process

 To apply, log into your CVRP profile & submit an application.

 1. Application & fee.
 Fee is non-refundable.
 Fee Schedule; &

 2. Applicant must be a CVRP in good standing; &

 3. Submit proof of completion of the 2 mandatory on-line modules Domain 4 Transferable Skills & Employability Analysis & Transferable Skills Analysis offered through CAVEWAS; &

 4. Submit proof of completion of the mandatory Government of Canada National Occupational Classification (NOC) Tutorial; &